Skip to main content

 • If a person has a legal guardian, an activated power of attorney for health care, or is currently involved with adult protective services, that person may be considered not able to perceive and recognize potential risks or negative health outcomes, and the selection of a need might be appropriate.

-If a person can complete a task independently, but it takes him/her a very long time, a screener should consider if the person needs any help with that task to complete it safely.
+If a person can complete a task independently, but it takes them a very long time, a screener should consider if the person needs any help with that task to complete it safely.

 • If it takes so much time for the person to complete a task independently and that results in a significant, negative health outcome, then it would be justified to indicate the person has a need for help completing the task.